 After five years in IT and Audio-Visual support at the school, he re-entered the classroom, this time to teach courses including Digital Graphic Design, Digital Video Storytelling, and Music Production.
-These classes contributed in part to the earliest iterations of what now is called the Art and Design Program, of which Chris currently serves as Department Chair.
+These classes contributed in part to the earliest iterations of what now is called the Art and Design Program.

 Chris appreciates the many opportunities to change, grow, and learn at MBS, and he is deeply grateful for the many friendships he has found here, too.
 Outside of school, he is an active professional musician, performing on guitar and vocals throughout local Morris County venues.